 Occupancy Requirements

-The home must be your principal residence which means you need to live in your home consecutively for six months and one day of the year.
+The home must be the borrower’s principal residence which means they need to live in their home consecutively for six months and one day of the year.

-Plan your financial future with complete peace of mind with Smartfi Home Loans LLC’s reverse mortgage products.
-Call (877) 816-6706 or contact us online today to learn more about how to tailor reverse mortgage closing costs to suit your needs.
+Plan your client’s financial future with complete peace of mind with Smartfi’s reverse mortgage products.
+Call (877) 816-6706 or contact us online today to learn more about how to tailor reverse mortgage closing costs to suit their needs.

 **Age requirements differ by product and state.